FhmDmi/Eegle.jl/README.md

 ## Quick Start

-A large collection of tutorials (to come) will get you on track.
+A large collection of tutorials (mostly to come) will get you on track.

 ---
 ## Disclaimer

+**Eegle** is currently under development.
 This version is a **pre-release** for testing purposes.

 ---
 ## About the authors